 Salsa means “sauce” in Spanish and refers to a wide array of forms.
 More often than not, this hot sauce combines tomatoes, herbs, chili peppers, onions, and garlic.

 With such an open-ended definition, salsa may be raw or cooked, smooth or chunky, spicy or mild based on the ingredients and cooking method.
+Moreover, there are some tricks to make salsa thicker until it reaches your desired consistency.

 When you need a dip for chips and suddenly realize you’re all out, fresh salsa is your best bet.
 You can grab a high-quality jar of salsa in your nearest supermarket or just chop a bunch of fresh ingredients and give everything a whirl in the food processor.
 Only minutes to finish!